 The Steinhauer Trust Art Gallery is located in the first-floor hallway next to the Visitor Center auditorium.
 The Gallery celebrates Wisconsin’s natural heritage and the human connection to the land through visual arts by showcasing the creativity and talent of artists inspired by nature.

 The gallery houses bimonthly exhibits of wall-hung art by regional artists who explore, interpret, honor, and celebrate Wisconsin’s native plants, animals, and landscapes.
 Watercolors, oils, pastels, photographs, and other media have been displayed.

-The Gallery is open during normal visitor hours.
+The Gallery is open during normal Visitor Center hours.
 Most items on exhibit are for sale; information about purchasing artists’ work is available in the gallery.

 Information for Artists

 The gallery features six exhibits per year, beginning in January; each exhibit is two months.
 Exhibits may feature art by individuals or a group of artists.
-The call for artists generally goes out by early February, with a submission deadline at the end of March.
+The call for artists generally goes out in March, with a submission deadline in April.
 A juried committee chooses the exhibits.
 Selected artists will be notified by mid-June (extended from the end May).
 The Arboretum asks exhibiting artists to make a suggested donation of 20 percent of sales.